dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 ```
 #### Lists from Excel

-A list can also be imported from an excel sheet.
-The excel must have the following format (currently only a single
+A list can also be imported from an Excel sheet.
+The Excel sheet must have the following format (currently only a single
 language is supported):

 ![img_1.png](img_1.png)

-In such a case, the excel-file can directly be referenced in the list definition by defining a special list node:
+In such a case, the Excel file can directly be referenced in the list definition by defining a special list node:
 ```json
 {
   "name": "fromexcel",